 7. Wellness Wisdom

-One of the NLP Beliefs of Excellence is that ‘mind and body are systemic’.
-Create time in your routine for mind and body health.
-Fit in a meditation, a short breathing exercise or physical exercise.
-There are many fitness, yoga or pilates online classes available to choose from, try Joe Wicks or SanctuaryWellness.Live.
+Given one of the NLP Beliefs of Excellence is that ‘mind and body are systemic’, it is important to create time in your routine for mind and body health.

 8. Creativity & Connection

 Don’t forget to allow time for creative activities or hobbies and catching up with friends and family.
-Make sure you have time to do the things you enjoy to do to feel good, generate happy feelings and encourage relaxation.
+Make sure you have time to do the things you truly enjoy to generate feelings of happiness and gratitude and to encourage relaxation and inner peace.

 Do you have kids?
 Children benefit from your routine as it helps them learn self-regulation and reduces the impact of change.
 They will follow your lead.

 The benefits of implementing and sticking to a daily routine are felt quickly.
 If you keep your routine simple, you will notice a feeling of ease and confidence within a matter of days.
 You've got this.

 If you would like to explore how NLP and life coaching can help you implement a routine and get what you want in life, book a free 30-minute Discovery Call with me.